-HIST281G History Internship
+HIST281G: History Internship

 This course will provide students with the opportunity to experience real world application of Social Science theory.
 Students will complete a minimum of 135 hours of fieldwork that builds upon previously learned concepts in the Social Sciences.
 Students need Department Chair approval to register for this course.
-Prerequisite: Permission of Department Chair.